ericeslinger/farshore/wilderness.md

-# Hexcrawl Mechanics
+# Wilderness Mechanics

 A hexcrawl is an extended overland adventure in which the PCs explore a large map with many unknown elements.
 Generally speaking, exploring each hex takes some time and will trigger certain events.

-5e has bafflingly inconsistent overland travel and exploration rules, so what follows is a mashup of many editions, plus just what works for me as a GM.
+5e has bafflingly inconsistent overland travel and exploration rules, so what follows is a mashup of many editions and OGL content from [The Alexandrian](https://thealexandrian.net/), plus just what works for me as a GM.

+## Player Knowledge
+In general, the players will have a rough idea where they are on the master map.
+Each hex on the master map is about 12 miles across.
+The hexes themselves may be somewhat mysterious and fuzzy, since you may get lost, and it is a little anticlimactic to know you will get exactly one encounter per quantum of space.
+So: treat the hexes as a rough guideline.

 ## Time
 Each day is broken into 6 watch periods (4 hours each).
 There are three types of primary activity during a watch: Rest, Active, Travel.